Nabanita315/Face-Intelligence-Tasks/README.md

 ## Task A: Gender Classification

 **Objective:**
-Train a model to classify face images as either male or female.
+The goal is to teach a model to distinguish between male and female faces in pictures.

 **Highlights:**
-- Uses a pretrained ResNet18 model
+- employs a ResNet18 model that has been pretrained.
-- Includes data augmentation
+- incorporates data augmentation.
-- Handles class imbalance using weighted sampling.
+- uses weighted sampling to address class imbalance.
-- Evaluates performance with  **accuracy, precision, recall, F1-score** and **confusion matrix**.
+- evaluates performance using the **confusion matrix, F1-score, recall, accuracy, and precision**.

 **Workflow:**